 Nestled right in the heart of the French Quarter’s historic section on Chartres Street, Hotel Provincial is an elegantly decorated dwelling for a traveler looking for a transporting experience.
 But all those plush drapes and curtains might be hiding something sinister as the hotel is believed to be haunted by a Civil War soldier, from the days when the plot of land was home to a military hospital.
 With various buildings making up the hotel, this ghost has quite a bit of roaming to do.
 Weekday prices can dip to $109 in August for a standard room and the hotel offers AAA, AARP and military discounts—but the price does not guarantee a ghost-free visit.

 Named after the “Father of New Orleans,” Jean-Baptiste Le Moyne de Bienville, this gracious 83-room hotel captures New Orleans’ historical style and renowned hospitality.
 The elegant lobby greets guests with Old World sculptures, murals, a patio and a pool.
 Those of you who don’t want to deal with a car, rejoice: the hotel is located on Decatur Street, in the heart of the French Quarter and a stone’s throw away from Café du Monde.
-Cocktail aficionados should check out Latitude 29, a tiki-themed venue designed by tiki expert Jeff “Beachbum” Berry.
+Cocktail aficionados should check out Latitude 29, a tiki-themed venue designed by exotic drinks expert Jeff “Beachbum” Berry.
 Our tip?
 Sip on a 'Missionary's Downfall' for a true taste of sweet tiki goodness.